zduvall/ODQ/README.md

 }
 ```

-Here is the associated backend code:
+Here is the backend code associated with that verification:

 ```py
 @client_routes.route("/check-year/<int:clientId>/<int:yearToCheck>")